lucianpls/QB3/QB3.md

  - 0, If the rung is the same as the one before
  - 1 + CodeSwitch, If the rung is different

-The CodeSwitch encodes the delta between the current rung value and the previous one.
+The CodeSwitch field encodes the delta between the current rung value and the previous one.
 This delta uses wrapparound at the number of bits required to hold all the possible bit values for a data type.
-Furthermore, since zero delta is encoded explicitly, the equivalent positive deltas are biased down by 1 (thus 0 means that delta is 1).
+Furthermore, since zero delta is encoded separately, the equivalent positive deltas are biased down by 1 (thus 0 means that delta is 1).
 This leaves one maximum positive value unused
-(for example for byte data, rung difference of +4 would result in the same value as -4).
-This special codeswitch is used as a SIGNAL and is not used in the normal QB3 encoding.
+(for example for byte data, rung difference encoded as +4 would result in the same value as -4).
+This unused codeswitch is used as a SIGNAL for extended encoding.
 The codeswitch itself is suffix encoded, using a variable number of bits.
 For example, for byte data, the codeswitch will use 2 bits for
 +-1, 3 bits for +-2 and 4 bits for +-3, -4 and the SIGNAL.

-The codeswitch is then followed by the 16 group values, encoded in QB3 format.
-Special encoding are required at rung 0 and rung 1, where the normal QB3 doesn't apply (output codes can be shorter than the two prefix bits).
+The codeswitch is followed by the 16 group values encoded in QB3 format described above.
+Special encoding are required at rung 0 and rung 1, where the normal QB3 encoding doesn't apply (output codes can be shorter than the two suffix bits).

 ### Rung 0 Encoding

 At rung zero, each value requires a single bit, the QB3 ranges can't be used.
 There is however the special case when all the values within a block are zero.
-This happens when the input block is constant, which is common so it deserves a special, shorter encoding.
+This happens when the input block is constant, which is common enogh to it deserves a special, shorter encoding.
 For this case, the rung encoding is directly followed by a single zero bit.
 Using this encoding, blocks in large areas of constant value will use only two bits, both zero, the first one signifying that the block rung is the same as the one for the previous block
 (zero), while the next zero means that all the values within the block are zero.
 Otherwise, for a normal zero rung block where some of the values are ones, a 1 bit is stored (non-zero block), followed by the 16 bits for the 16 values.
+The special constant block encoding determines the maximum achievable QB3 compression ratio of 64:1 for byte data (2 bits for a 16x8 micro-block).
+Without the explicit encoding of the constant block, the maximum compression ratio would have been much lower, under 8:1.

 ### Rung 1 Encoding
 At rung 1, the low range is encoded using a single bit, following the QB3 encoding pattern.